californiavol/developertest.local/README.md

 <h4>Solution</h4>
 <p>
-This is a basic application using the Zend Framework 2 MVC layer and module system.</p>
+This is a basic application that uses the Zend Framework 2 MVC layer and module system to retrieve and parse a JSON file and display the data in table format.
+ It uses Twitter Bootstrap 3.2 for the layout and DataTables jQuery plugin to sort and filter the table data.</p>

 Installation
 ------------